 I am a PhD candidate in the Logic and Philosophy of Science department at the University of California, Irvine.
 Before that I was an MA student in Philosophy at the University of Wisconsin, Milwaukee, and before that I completed a BA in Philosophy at Northwestern University.

 I work primarily in Bayesian epistemology / statistics and mathematical logic, especially the theory of computation.
-In particular, I am interested in computable analysis (especially computable measure theory and functional analysis) and algorithmic randomness.
-I believe these fields can provide a means for Bayesian epistemology to describe more “realistic” agents while retaining a general, unified perspective on epistemology.
+In particular, I use tools from computable measure theory and algorithmic randomness to study classical problems in the Bayesian framework.
+I believe these fields can provide a means to describe more “realistic” agents while retaining a general, unified perspective on epistemology

 Contact